bburdette/nix-error-proposal/proposal.md

 ### class 4:  bash/builder errors.

 bash is by far the most common builder.
-When there is problem in a bash script, ideally we'd like to report the file and line number for that problem.
-This isn't something that's natural for bash, but you can get pretty close with *set *x* together with setting a $PS4 environment variable.
+When there is a problem in a bash script, ideally we'd like to report the file and line number for that problem.
+This isn't something that's natural for bash, but you can get pretty close with *set -x* together with setting a $PS4 environment variable.

 For an individual package, you can enable this with by adding these attributes: